aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Overview

 The above section covers Drift Detection on CloudFormation native resources.
 However, ASEA and LZA both utilize many Lambda-backed custom-resources as well.
 To successfully detect drift during the migration process, there is a snapshot tool that records the state of custom resources.

-The snapshot tool supports the following commands:

-    - yarn run snapshot pre
-    - yarn run snapshot post
-    - yarn run snapshot report
-    - yarn run snapshot reset
+The snapshot tool supports the following commands: - yarn run snapshot pre - yarn run snapshot post - yarn run snapshot report - yarn run snapshot reset
 Each subcommand of the snapshot tool and its associated actions can be found below:

-- `yarn run snapshot pre` - This command should be run _`before`_ the migration process.
+- `yarn run snapshot pre` - This command should be run _\__`before`_\__ the migration process.
 Describes all custom resource states before the migration and saves the results in `${aseaPrefix}-config-snapshot`
-- `yarn run snapshot post` - This command should be run _`after`_ the migration process.
+- `yarn run snapshot post` - This command should be run _\__`after`_\__ the migration process.
 Describes all custom resource states after the migration and saves the results in `${aseaPrefix}-config-snapshot`
-- `yarn run snapshot report` - This command should be run _`after`_ the pre and post snapshot commands have been run.
+- `yarn run snapshot report` - This command should be run _\__`after`_\__ the pre and post snapshot commands have been run.
 Runs a diff on the Pre and Post snapshot resources and outputs a list of the diffs.
-- `yarn run snapshot reset` - Deletes the DynamoDB table `${aseaPrefix}-config-snapshot`

-In order to do this, the tool does the following:
+- `yarn run snapshot reset` - Deletes the DynamoDB table `${aseaPrefix}-config-snapshot` In order to do this, the tool does the following:
 - Creates DynamoDB table in the `${homeRegion}` to store snapshot data.
 The table is named `${aseaPrefix}-config-snapshot`:
 - Assume a role into each account and makes AWS api calls to describe the state of each service managed by a custom resources.
 In each account/region:
   - For each custom resource type, retrieve associated AWS resource, attributes, and state